Dr-Dd/keebodrd-qmk-fw/README.md

 - Custom Waterslide decals fixed with varnish.
 - Teensy 2.0 Controller
 - Custom pcb from JLCPCB
-- Plexiglass underside screwed in with ribber feet under the screws
+- Plexiglass underside screwed in with rubber feet under the screws

 # QMK Firmware of the Keebodrd
 This repository holds the custom qmk firmware of my personal keyboard, here are some of it's highlights: